Climate, Copper, Cattle, Citrus, Cotton

 Photo Credit: gordon.milligan

-Nestled within the Valley of the Sun, Phoenix is awash with a diverse blend of Native American, Latin American, and Wild West cultures giving the city a unique identity that’s reflected by its population.
+Nestled in the Valley of the Sun, Phoenix is awash with a diverse blend of Native American, Latin American, and Wild West cultures giving the city a unique identity that’s reflected by its population.

 Phoenix has EVERYONE: Californians, Mexicans, Native Americans, Midwesterners, and East Coasters.
 And best of all, they all brought their food and culture!